oparry-ukaea/hermes-3/docs/sphinx/equations.rst

 This component requires a collision time to have been calculated (i.e., with the :ref:`Braginskii Collisions` component).
-It is recommended that this be the last component to run, to ensure density, pressure, and temperature have their final values.
+It is recommended that this be one of the last component to run, to ensure density, pressure, and temperature have their final values.
+However, it must be run before :ref:`Recycling`, as that component will need to use the `energy_flow_ylow` value, to which conduction contributes.

 The choice of collision frequency used for conduction is set by the flag `conduction_collisions_mode`: `multispecies` uses all available